 The tea room was frequented by students and staff from Whittier College, the Whittier Chamber of Commerce, and women’s clubs.
 It was a popular place for business meetings, card parties, wedding receptions, and bridal showers.
 Weddings were held in the inner courtyard of its entrance pergola.

-I have not been able to discover the identity of the Singing Kettle’s proprietor.
-The area was filled with citrus and avocado groves and it’s possible that it was run by the wife of a grower.
-It’s even possible that major Southern California agricultural land developer, Edwin G. Hart, was involved in the business.
-That might explain why he promoted the tea room in a 1927 advertisement for his new residential development, Whittier Heights.
-(When he developed Vista CA he built an inn where prospective customers could stay.)
+I have not been able to discover exactly who ran the Singing Kettle.
+It was said to be owned and operated by a major Southern California agricultural land developer, Edwin G. Hart, but I can’t establish if he was headquartered on the property or was directly involved in the business.
+He did promote the tea room in a 1927 advertisement for his new residential development, Whittier Heights.

 Ducks are commercial buildings that look like what they sell, as illustrated by the Freda Farms ice cream stand in Berlin CT.
 The term was actually inspired by a Long Island store that sold ducks (to eat).
 It has been generalized to apply to any buildings that looks like some familiar object or animal, etc, whether or not their merchandise is related.
 These types of buildings are also known as programmatic or mimetic architecture.

 Though they reached a peak of popularity in the late 1920s and early 1930s, ducks trace back much further in history.
 An introduction to Jim Heimann’s book California Crazy by David Gebhard links the mimetic architecture of the last century to garden buildings of the 18th century and even earlier.
 One of the first examples in the United States was the 65-foot elephant of Margate NJ built in1881 to attract attention to a real estate development.